jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 > Each of these information needs or questions should be addressed within one click of entering into a Primary VisionEval Venue

 Table 1.
-Mapping of audiences to situations
+Document needs fall out of mapping of audiences to situations

  . | **Policy/Project Mgr** |  **User**  | **Super User** | **Developer** | **Researcher** | **Fmwk Dev’r** | **Agency Mgr**
 --- | :---: | :---: | :---: | :---: | :---: | :---: | ---